cmusatyalab/steeleagle/docs/commander.md

 ---
 layout: default
-title: Commander GUI (our GCS)
+title: Commander GCS
 nav_order: 5
 has_children: false
 permalink: docs/commander
 ---

 # Commander

-## Description

-Our command and control software, simply referred to as the **Commander**, is used to view stream and telemetry data from connected drones and to send them command message (e.g. manual control, return to home, send on autonomous mission).
+Our ground control software, simply referred to as the **Commander**, is used to view stream and telemetry data from connected drones and to send them command message (e.g. manual control, return to home, send on autonomous mission).
 The current implementation runs in python and is based on [customtkinter](https://github.com/TomSchimansky/CustomTkinter).
 An implementation using [streamlit](https://streamlit.io/) is a work-in-progress.

-Typically we run the commander from a laptop that has mobile broadband from the field where we are launching the drone, but in theory it could be run anywhere as commands are relayed through the backend server over LTE to the drone.
+Typically the Commander is run by the drone pilot in the field, but in theory it can be run from anywhere with internet connectivity as commands are relayed through the internet backbone over LTE to the drone.

 ## Installation

-The commander can be installed by simply installing the requirements:
+The commander can be installed by installing the requirements:

 ```sh
 cd ~/steel-eagle/cnc/python-client/